wordbit/wordbit/content/posts/infinite-contrast.md

 And, most terrifying of all, they are susceptible to permanent burn-in.
 You have to avoiding watching content with static elements, especially if the elements use highly-saturated colours.
 I think it's safe to say that you're [playing with fire](https://youtu.be/hWrFEU_605g) if you use an OLED display as a computer monitor for eight hours a day.
 OLED TVs are a treat - a special experience - to be used sparingly and in moderation.
 They are the fine-dining of TVs - you don't leave it on all day, but it's the best part of your night.

 They are also expensive to make - so expensive that, over the past decade, one display manufacturer after another has cancelled OLED production.
-[The only manufacturer still making them is LG](https://www.lg.com/uk/lg-magazine/brand-story/the-history-of-the-oled-tv).
+Until recently, [the only manufacturer that stuck with OLED was LG](https://www.lg.com/uk/lg-magazine/brand-story/the-history-of-the-oled-tv).
+Now, Samsung is ramping up their OLED production with QD-OLED, which I'll talk about in a bit.

 The rise and fall of display technology is a classic case of capitalism at work.
 As a case in point, look at [plasma](https://www.techradar.com/news/plasma-tv) - a display technology that also had high contrast ratios, but was ultimately killed by the dominant LCD industry.